 This happens whenever an impact causes the upper body or head to jerk around, pulling or even tearing soft tissues like muscles, ligaments, or tendons.

-While concussions seem somewhat minor, they actually qualify as a type of traumatic brain injury (TBI).
+A concussion is a While concussions seem somewhat minor, they actually qualify as a type of traumatic brain injury (TBI).

 This is because the brain sustains damage when it slams against the skull due to inertia or excessive force.

 Worst case scenario, a concussion may cause severe cognitive impairment, sleep disorders, or even memory loss.